 The other day, after a get together with friends (more like mom’s hanging out during our kids’ playdate), I ended up with tons of beautiful summer zucchinis, yellow squashes and tomatoes.
 On my drive home, without time to spare as it was close to dinner time I ponder, “what to make with all of these goodies?”
 Pasta came to mind!
 My kids love pasta and if I put enough shredded Parmesan cheese on it they would eat all their veggies too!

-For this pasta, I was inspired by the simplicity of a famous Italian dish called Pasta a la Puttanesca.
+For this Pasta with Summer Vegetables, I was inspired by the simplicity of a famous Italian dish called Pasta a la Puttanesca.
 Puttanesca sauce (ladies of the night sauce) is a quick, simple, unpretentious and delicious recipe – one of my favorite pasta dishes!

-Even though this recipe doesn’t call for anchovies like in Puttanesca (I didn’t have any in my pantry), the idea is to make a rustic, simple, no fuss – dinner will be ready in 15 minutes – in the mean time let’s see what else we need to clean out of the refrigerator – kind of a meal!
-You can add and subtract ingredients – you can add mushrooms, eggplant, spinach, asparagus – switch the basil with parsley – add mozzarella cheese, cooked Italian sausage or leftover rotisserie chicken – you have limitless options here!
+Even though this recipe doesn’t call for anchovies like in Puttanesca (I didn’t have any in my pantry), the idea is to make a rustic, simple, no fuss – dinner that will be ready in 15 minutes.

 Something I always do when I cook pasta is to reserve some of the cooking liquid (aka pasta water).
 With it, you can make a little bit of a sauce without having to use marinara, heavy cream or butter as a base.